wavefrontHQ/docs/pages/doc/csp_users_roles.md

 Assigning roles to groups of users is most efficient and least error prone.
 It's possible to assign a role to an individual account -- that might make sense during a POC.

-VMware Cloud services includes built-in **service roles** for each service on the platform, including Operations for Applications service roles.
+VMware Cloud services includes built-in **service roles** for each service on the platform, including Tanzu Observability service roles.
 Additionally, VMware Cloud services supports **custom roles**.

 - A role can be assigned for a certain time period or without an expiration date.
-- At least one Operations for Applications service role is required for a user to have access to the Operations for Applications service instance.
+- At least one Tanzu Observability service role is required for a user to have access to the Tanzu Observability service instance.
 Custom roles are optional.
-- In a multi-tenant environment, a user can have different service roles for the different Operations for Applications service instances (tenants).
+- In a multi-tenant environment, a user can have different service roles for the different Tanzu Observability service instances (tenants).
 Custom roles apply to **all** tenants for which the user has a service role.

-  {% include note.html content="When you invite new users in a multi-tenant environment, make sure that you assign them the roles they need for each Operations for Applications service instance (tenant).
+  {% include note.html content="When you invite new users in a multi-tenant environment, make sure that you assign them the roles they need for each Tanzu Observability service instance (tenant).
 For information on how to do this, see [Invite New Users from the VMware Cloud Services Console](csp_new_users_tutorial.html)."%}

 The VMware Cloud Services Console **Roles** page lists all service roles and custom roles in your VMware Cloud organization.
 To navigate to this page: